KristofferC/Crayons.jl/README.md

 ## Advanced nesting of colors and styles

-If you want to nest colors and styles through function calls there is the `ColorStack` type.
+If you want to nest colors and styles through function calls there is the `CrayonStack` type.
 Simply `push!` `Crayon`s onto the stack, print text to the stack, and then `pop!` the `Crayons` off.
 The stack will keep track of what `Crayon` is currently active.
 It is used just like a `Crayon`: